The technical information regarding the installation of the N.Rich tag

 Head to https://app.nrich.ai/setup > Website Tag

 The source code on the page is the Bootstrap version of the tag that can be safely installed to any page even before the user has granted marketing consent.
-Where you install the tag is up to you, the requirement on our end is primarily that the tag should be installed in every page you wish N.Rich to track.
+Where you install the tag is up to you, the requirement on our end is primarily that the tag should be installed on every page you wish N.Rich to track.
 In case your landing pages are hosted separately from your primary website, make sure the N.Rich tag is installed on both platforms.

 How to switch the tag between Bootstrap and Cookie mode.